REYNA KRISTINE

 Reply

-Reyna Asheimcurrently lives in Fargo, North Dakota where she works remotely as a Policy and Communication Manager for the First Lady of North Dakota.
+currently lives in Omaha, Nebraska with her husband and english cream retriever, Odin.
 Photography and writing are a passion that help her better appreciate the details of the world.
-Archives

 February 2024